-Anyone interested can reserve a spot by calling 519-255-1161.
+Anyone interested can reserve a spot by calling (519) 255-1161.
 Pets and larger personal items such as bikes are not permitted due to safety and capacity concerns.
-Guests are asked to arrive 15 minutes prior to their departure time to sign a waiver, review two safety videos and be fitted for a personal flotation device.
-Parking for tour guests is on-site at Lakeview Park Marina.
+Guests are asked to arrive 15 minutes early to sign a waiver, review a safety video, and be fitted for a personal flotation device (PFD), which is required to wear on the boat.

 Discover Peche Island Tour

 Embark on a journey aboard the tour boat, where you can unwind and soak in the sites.
 Accompanied by a knowledgeable tour boat captain and interpretive guide, you’ll uncover the hidden treasures of Peche Island.
 Learn the cultural history of the island, including Indigenous oral traditions and how it became a City of Windsor park.
 Guests will experience Peche Island’s unique and protected natural heritage firsthand.